emacs-mirror/emacs/mps/manual/source/glossary/p.rst

             :term:`unclamped state`).
-In the parked state, no :term:`garbage collection` is in progress, no object motion occurs and the staleness of :term:`location dependencies <location dependency>` does not change.
-Call :c:func:`mps_arena_park` or :c:func:`mps_arena_collect` to
+In the parked state, no :term:`garbage collection` is in progress, no object motion occurs and the staleness of :term:`location dependencies` does not change.
+Call
+            :c:func:`mps_arena_park` or :c:func:`mps_arena_collect` to
             put an arena into the parked state.